fastlane/fastlane/spaceship/README.md

 - `https://idmsa.apple.com`: Used to authenticate to get a valid session
 - `https://developerservices2.apple.com`:
- - Get a detailed list of all available provisioning profiles
+ - Get a list of all available provisioning profiles
- - This API returns the devices, certificates and app for each of the profiles
  - Register new devices
 - `https://developer.apple.com`:
  - List all devices, certificates, apps and app groups